| "A Remarkable

 the country race meetings.
 He told me some great

+tales about those days.
 He started a butchery business in Luddenham

 operating from a cutting cart.
 He did his own